dativebase/dativebaseclj/docs/runbook.rst

 As the above implies, we need Nginx installed, running and properly configured in order to serve Dative and the OLD.
-We also need a MySQL server instance running, DNS configured correctly, SSL certs and Docker.
+We also need a MySQL server instance running, DNS configured correctly, SSL certs, and Docker.
 Most of this was already done for us on the INT server by the INT staff.